Bootstrap-based Sphinx theme from the PyData community

 Installation and usage

-This theme is not yet released as a package on PyPI, but you can already install and use as follows:
+The theme is available on PyPI and conda-forge.
+You can install and use as follows:

 Then, in the